Abstract

 k = 1:K), "min") %>%

-# Total travel and i_ob costs must not exceed engineer capacity
+# Total travel and i_ob costs must not exceed agent capacity

 add_constraint(sum_expr(colwise(travel_costs_func(i, i_)) * x[i, i_, k] +